top of page

 Experience

 I graduated from The Seattle School of Theology and Psychology in 2007 with my masters in Counseling Psychology.
 My experience includes working with children, adolescents, adults, and families.
-Over the past 10 years, I have worked at Seattle-area facilities including The Emily Program for Eating Disorders and Eating Recovery Center.
-I completed my RO-DBT training in April 2019 and have been appointed a RO Scholar Award in January 2020.
-I also completed my DBT training through Treatment Implementations Collaborative in 2013 and my Perinatal Mental Health training through Postpartum Support International in 2017.
+For ten years, I worked at Seattle-area facilities including The Emily Program for Eating Disorders and Eating Recovery Center.
+These experiences are largely what inspire me to continue to hold hope for those continuing to look for healing in their relationship with food and body.

 In addition to counseling, I also give presentations on eating disorders.
 Most notably, I spoke at the National Eating Disorder Association Conference in both 2013 and 2016.